 A fusion of the warm Italian countryside, with the hot tin warehouses of America.
 Delicious, unusual, and a great whisky cocktail for the summer.

-- 60ml of bourbon, like our Heaven Hill 10 year old whiskey
+- 60ml of our Inchgower 10 year old

 - 20ml fresh lemon juice

 - 20ml agave syrup (you can buy agave syrup online, or you could use runny honey instead)

 - 5 fresh basil leaves

 - Muddle (mix) tomatoes and four basil leaves.